It began as a mistake…

 His current role at The Edge involves a mixture of Personal Training sessions, Group Classes (such as Boxercise, Circuits and NTC) and assisting regular users on the gym floor, along with the administrative duties that come with a senior position.

-He says that the experience of working in a variation of environments, including actual sports training, has informed both his training methods and his interpersonal skills, which are essential for Personal Training:
+He says that the experience of working in a variety of environments, including actual sports training, has informed both his training methods and his interpersonal skills, which are essential for Personal Training:

 For example, I have one client that I encourage in a fun, pleasant, yet still strict manner to gain a beneficial reaction.
 This is a tact I often take at the Racing College.
 Then I have another client straight after that responds positively from a more aggressive and robust approach, which is more or less the method I used when training soldiers in the Army.”